o6ert/Soko_Obert/README.md

-### Hi there 👋, Soko Obert
+### Hi there 👋,

-#### Web Developer and Programmer.
-I'm Obert from Zambia, and I do Web Development and Programming.
+I'm Obert from Zambia, I do Web Development and Programming.

 ## Skills and Experience:
 - ♯ C#.